 BASF CORNET

-German: the fruit of an arrangement between Heinz Geitz's 'Cornet Records' and
+German: the fruit of an arrangement between Heinz Geitz's 'Cornet

-started c.1971 and lasted until the label ceased trading, which it did in 1977.
+companies had signed a licensing agreement - and lasted until the label ceased trading, which it did in 1977.

 Cornet and BASF Cornet were far more prolific in their native land than